 How Much Does Facial Asymmetry Surgery Cost?

-Facial asymmetry surgery cost needs to be determined individually during a one-on-one consultation with your plastic surgeon, but typically the price will range between $4,000 and $25,000.
+Facial asymmetry surgery cost needs to be determined individually during a one-on-one consultation with your plastic surgeon.
 Facial asymmetry is unique to each patient so the number and complexity of the procedures required will differ greatly in each case.
 Additional cost considerations include the experience of the cosmetic surgeon and any hospital or facility fees required.